-Fantasy Points readers, I am thrilled to present to you my 2024 NFL Prospect Guide.
-With over 10 years of experience in the football space, I have had the privilege of learning from and training with some of the most brilliant minds in football, including many former NFL players and coaches, to enhance my player evaluation skills.
-For the past eight years, I have scouted and scored at least 150 prospects per year, allowing me to gain an in-depth understanding of what it takes for a player to succeed at the next level.
+Fantasy Points readers, I am thrilled to present to you my 2025 NFL Prospect Guide.
+With over 11 years of experience in the football space, I have had the privilege of learning from and training with some of the most brilliant minds in football, including many former NFL players and coaches, to enhance my player evaluation skills.
+For the past 10 years, I have scouted and scored at least 150 prospects per year, allowing me to gain an in-depth understanding of what it takes for a player to succeed at the next level.

 To make my scouting process as consistent as possible, I developed my own composite scoring system.
 My composite scoring system is a unique and comprehensive approach to evaluating players.
-It is a weighted numeric score that takes into account four main buckets: film/traits, production, athleticism, and intangibles, all accounting for a different amount of the total score.
+It is a weighted numeric score that considers four main buckets: film/traits, production, athleticism, and intangibles, all accounting for a different amount of the total score.
 Each bucket has its own set of sub-criteria and benchmarks that get scored based on the player's projected positional archetype.
-Each bucket also has both subjective and objective processes within them.
+Each bucket also has both subjective and objective processes within it.
+There is also a positional value component that gets baked into the score as well – high-value positions like QB and OT get a slight bump in score, while positions that have been devalued across the league, like RB, see a slight penalty.

 The starting point for every player I score is taking in their college tape.
 I exclusively use All-22 (coaches’ film) and pride myself on watching almost every single snap a player has played.
 From there, I score players based on the tangible skills/traits they possess and the frequency in which they demonstrate those skills/traits.
-This system has been meticulously crafted to ensure that it takes into account all aspects of a player's game, including their skills, production, character, and growth/potential.
+This system has been meticulously crafted to consider all aspects of a player's game, including their skills, production, character, and growth/potential.

 In the end, the score generated by my system comes out on a scale of 0-100, making it easy to compare players and identify the top prospects in the NFL Draft.
 Within the scale, there are score thresholds that represent an individual player's “valuation.”
 The thresholds are as follows: